nunsie/node-crypto-js/README.md

 <a name="introduction"></a>

-_Hybrid Crypto JS_ is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript, including automatic and persistent key management on React Native. _Hybrid Crypto JS_ combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
-This cross-platform library is based on [Forge](https://github.com/digitalbazaar/forge).
+_Node Crypto JS_ is a NodeJS (RSA+AES) encryption and decryption companion for hybrid-crypto-js. _Node Crypto JS_ combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
+This node library is based on [hybrid-crypto-js](https://www.npmjs.com/package/hybrid-crypto-js).

 ## Documentation